-- State the main provisions of the relevant sections of the PACE Act 1984 and Codes of Practic
+- The main provisions of the relevant sections of the PACE Act 1984 and Codes of Practice

-- Differentiate between the different ways evidence is obtained and how to obtain admissible evidence legally
+- The different ways evidence is obtained and how to obtain admissible evidence legally

-- Describe how the Human Rights Act 1998, Data Protection Act 1998 and the Public Interest Disclosure Act 1998 impact on investigations
+- How the Human Rights Act 1998, Data Protection Act 2018 and the Public Interest Disclosure Act 1998 impact on investigations

-- Define the main provisions of legislation covering equality and surveillance and their impact on the investigation
+- The main provisions of legislation covering equality and surveillance and their impact on the investigation

-- Identify and describe the main provisions of the legislation covering disclosure
+- The main provisions of the legislation covering disclosure

-- Demonstrate their learning using case study material
+- Using case study material demonstrate the learning

 Students have the opportunity to assess their learning through the completion of a multiple choice question test and, on successful completion, receive a certificate to evidence their Continuing Professional Development.
 The course is delivered by experienced and qualified Counter Fraud trainers who are subject matter experts in their field.